cgwire/kitsu/docs/getting-started-production/README.md

 ## Create a breakdown list

-Filling the breakdown help you with the assembly of the shots.
-With the breakdown, you have all the details of the assets you need to add to create your shot.
-We are sure to omit nothing.
+Filling out the breakdown helps you with the assembly of the shots.
+With the breakdown, you have all the details of the assets you need to add to create your shot, and we are sure to omit nothing.

 On the drop-down menu, choose **BREAKDOWN**.

 ![drop down Menu breakdown](../img/getting-started/drop_down_menu_breakdown.png)

-On the left part of the breakdown page is the episode/sequence/shot menu (1); you can choose between those you created.
+On the left of the breakdown page is the episode/sequence/shot menu (1); you can choose between those you created.
 They are the right part of the screen; all the assets created are available for this production (main pack and episodes) (3).
 Moreover, in the middle section, it is your selection for the shot (2).